 Over the years, James has met several magic luminaries as part of his thesis including Derren Brown, Eugene Burger, Larry Hass, Lance Burton and Paul Zenon.
 James’ magic mentor is the world-renowned close-up magician Fay Presto.

-He is an external examiner for the City of Liverpool College and is a member of the Open University Validation Panel.
-James is a Fellow of the Higher Education Academy.
+He is a member of the Open University Validation Panel, and a Fellow of the Higher Education Academy.

 Outside of professional interests, James is passionate about performance magic, Shakespeare in performance, snooker and is a mean backgammon player.